JourneyJ012/yaRSSa/readme.md

 ## Todo (closely ordered to when it comes out)

-- fix get RSS feeds not working
 - restructure the code for `front/socket_stuff.py`'s `format_data` function.
 - mark items as read
-- fix the end of the last feed and the start of the first feed from showing up on the same line
+- fix the end of the last feed and the start of the first feed from showing up with 1 less `<br>`
 - fix Apostrophe's appearing as `â€™s`
-- make specific errors for every problem (est: march)
+- make specific errors for every problem
 - flaresolverr support (further future)
 - plugins (further future)